siner308/ubuntu1604/README.md

     ```bash
     $ docker-compose up -d # execute container in background
     ```
-- check running conatainer
+- Check running conatainer
     ```bsah
     $ docker ps # check ubuntu is running
     ```
 > -d option after docker-compose up will docker can be run background.

-1. Accessing a running ubuntu container you can access ubuntu1604 using following commnad:
+3. Accessing a running ubuntu container
+    You can access ubuntu1604 using following command:
      ```bash
      $ docker exec -it ubuntu1604 bash
      ```